pantheon-systems/documentation/source/_docs/redis.md

 | BusinessXL             |               1024         |
 | Elite                  |               1024         |

 \*Redis is available on free Sandbox plans for usage during development and will remain through upgrades to any other plan except for Basic.
-See the <a href="#enable-redis" data-proofer-ignore>Enable Redis</a> section above for details about which account types have Redis on paid plans.
+See the [Enable Redis](#enable-redis) section above for details about which account types have Redis on paid plans.

 ### What happens when Redis reaches maxmemory?
 When the specified amount of memory is reached, Redis follows the `maxmemory-policy` configuration directive, which is defined in the platform `redis.conf` file.